A collaborative medium, a place where we all meet and read and write.

 The resulting data can be a most powerful way of demonstrating how users behave and work almost as well as having your user give an opinion in the lab, the other side of a two-way mirror, whilst your client/stakeholder is watching.

-Human nature is endlessly fascinating and we have a nature empathy with one another.
+Human nature is endlessly fascinating and we have an inherent empathy with one another and storytelling underlies all communication.
 Thus, it makes sense that when we present all our facts, figures and qualitative patterns to the stakeholder, we shape them into easy to understand formats which echo our natural storytelling talents.
 We may want to use some or all of the following:

 Personas were informally developed by the father of Visual Basic Alan Cooper in the 1980s as a way to understand the mindset of the users who would use the software he was designing.